About Me/Resume

 - Placed 1st in DEFCON 30’s AppSecVillage CTF

-- Member of US Cyber Team to represent the United States in ICC 2023
+- Former member of US Cyber Team, which represented the United States in ICC 2023 and 2024

 Education